-- The position of your ad on the Google search results page (for example, some extensions only show in ads above search results).
+- The position of your ad on the Google search results page (some extensions only show in ads above search results).

-- Your keyword's quality and maximum cost-per-click (max.
-CPC)
+- Your keyword's quality and maximum CPC bid

-- Your business must have at least 30 unique reviews, each from the past 12 months, and a composite rating of 3.5 stars or higher on Google Shopping.
+- Make sure you have at least 30 unique reviews from the past 12 months, and a composite rating of 3.5 stars or higher on Google Shopping.

-- At least 10 of these reviews must be in the customer's Google interface language.
+- At least 10 of these reviews need to be in the customer's Google interface language.

 - Google Shopping seller ratings consist of an aggregate ratings score with snippets of customer reviews from third-party sites and Google Wallet.

 AdWords shows sitelinks depending on a number of factors, including:

 - Your keyword's quality and max.
 CPC bid

 - The position of your ad on Google search result pages.